CopperSpice API 1.8.1

 inline

-Returns true if this datetime is earlier than or equal to the value datetime, otherwise returns false.
+Returns true if this QDateTime is earlier than or equal to the given value, otherwise returns false.

 QDateTime & QDateTime::operator= ( const QDateTime & other)